PS Ruby (1907): Steam engine

 The machinery of the PS Ruby consisted of a 70 psi boiler attached to a 20 nominal horsepower 2-cylinder Robey & Co high pressure horizontal steam engine (built in Lincoln, England).
-This engine was replaced in 1911 by a new power plant consisting of a narrow gauge locomotive boiler attached to a 1878 15 horsepower McCall, Anderson & Co direct action steam engine, taken from the recently decommissioned PS Industry.
+This engine was replaced in 1911 by a new power plant consisting of a narrow gauge locomotive boiler attached to an 1878 15 horsepower McCall, Anderson & Co direct action steam engine, taken from the recently decommissioned PS Industry.

 The engine of the Ruby was again replaced in 1918, this time a locomotive type 100psi Martin & Co steam engine requisitioned from the PS Lancashire Lass.
 This engine was removed in June 1922, and replaced with a 1916 Horwoods 2-cylinder non-condensing steam engine built in Adelaide.
 Her 1916 engine was removed from the vessel following her sale to M Collins (of the Collins brothers) and her relocation to Mildura in 1938.

 The Ruby was refitted with a 1926 Robey & Co 20 nominal horsepower portable steam engine and boiler in 2004, following a donation for the Wentworth Shire Council and grants from the NSW Heritage Office.
 This engine is the same make and size of the original steam engine fitted to the vessel in 1907.
 The PS Ruby steamed for the first time in over 70 years on 16 May 2007.